Sinjyukugyoen Ramen Ouka – Japan

 The ramen itself lived up to the hype of being a signature dish and truly met my expectation of authentic ramen in Japan.

-The handmade noodles were long, and complimented the flavourful chicken broth perfectly.
+The handmade noodles were long, and complemented the flavourful chicken broth perfectly.
 The broth was not too overpowering, yet strong enough to boast the flavor profile associated with quality ramen.

 The grilled chicken was a perfectly cooked meat of thigh, with a crispy-skin exterior and a soft, tender centre.